 While it is world-renowned for its best-in-class service treating survivors of sexual violence and complex gynecological injuries, Panzi Hospital's impact on the community runs much deeper.
-For 15 years, Panzi Hospital has pursued the mission of assuring quality holistic care for the population of South Kivu and beyond in the DRC through improved health care service delivery, community outreach activities, and advocacy.
-The hospital is located 8 kilometers (5 miles) from the center of Bukavu in eastern DRC.
-It is the general reference hospital for the Ibanda Health Zone and accepts patients from throughout the region.
+For 20 years, Panzi Hospital has pursued the mission of assuring quality holistic care for the population of South Kivu and beyond in the DRC through improved health care service delivery, community outreach activities, and advocacy.
+It also serves as the general reference hospital for more than 400,000 people in the Ibanda Health Zone of Bukavu, providing services that encompass everything from pediatrics to dentistry, radiology to cardiology, and more.